STEllAR-GROUP/tutorials/cscs2016/session1/README.md

 ## HPX runtime
 * Similar to OpenMP/TBB, but ...

-    * OpenMP has parallel regions where a thread pool exeutes your loops/tasks
+    * OpenMP has parallel regions where a thread pool executes your loops/tasks
     * outside those regions, code runs as usual (on normal 'OS threads')

 * With HPX, the runtime is always active